Jalal Al-e-Ahmad

-Seyyed Jalāl Āl-e-Ahmad (جلال آلاحمد; December 2, 1923 – September 9, 1969) was a prominent Iranian novelist, short-story writer, translator, philosopher, socio-political critic, sociologist, as well as an anthropologist who was "one of the earliest and most prominent of contemporary Iranian ethnographers".
-He popularized the term gharbzadegi – variously translated in English as "westernstruck", "westoxification", and "Occidentosis" – producing a holistic ideological critique of the West "which combined strong themes of Frantz Fanon and Marx".
+Seyyed Jalāl Āl-e-Ahmad (جلال آلاحمد; 2 December 1923 – 9 September 1969) was a prominent Iranian novelist, short-story writer, translator, philosopher, socio-political critic, sociologist, as well as an anthropologist who was "one of the earliest and most prominent of contemporary Iranian ethnographers".
+He popularized the term gharbzadegi — variously translated in English as "westernstruck", "westoxification", and "Occidentosis" — producing a holistic ideological critique of the West "which combined strong themes of Frantz Fanon and Marx".

-Personal life
+Biography

-Jalal was born in Tehran, into a religious family – his father was a cleric – "originally from the village of Aurazan in the Taliqan district bordering Mazandaran in northern Iran, and in due time Jalal was to travel there, exerting himself actively for the welfare of the villagers and devoting to them the first of his anthropological monographs".
+Jalal Al-e-Ahmad was born in Tehran, into a religious family — his father was a cleric — "originally from the village of Aurazan in the Taliqan district bordering Mazandaran in northern Iran, and in due time Al-e-Ahmad was to travel there, exerting himself actively for the welfare of the villagers and devoting to them the first of his anthropological monographs".
 He was a cousin of Mahmoud Taleghani.
 After elementary school Al-e-Ahmad was sent to earn a living in the Tehran bazaar, but also attended Marvi Madreseh for a religious education, and without his father's permission, night classes at the Dar ul-Fonun.
 He went to Seminary of Najaf in 1944 but returned home very quickly.
 He became "acquainted with the speech and words of Ahmad Kasravi" and was unable to commit to the clerical career his father and brother had hoped he would take, describing it as "a snare in the shape of a cloak and an aba."
 He describes his family as religious in an autobiographical sketch written in 1967.

-In 1946 he earned an M.A. in Persian literature from Tehran Teachers College and became a teacher, at the same time making a sharp break with his religious family that left him "completely on his own resources."
+In 1946, Al-e-Ahmad earned an M.A. in Persian literature from Tehran Teachers College and became a teacher, at the same time making a sharp break with his religious family that left him "completely on his own resources."
 He pursued academic studies further and enrolled in a doctoral program of Persian literature at Tehran University but quit before he had defended his dissertation in 1951.

 In 1950, he married Simin Daneshvar, a well-known Persian novelist.
 Jalal and Simin were infertile, a topic that was reflected in some of Jalal's works.

+In 1960, before Kharg Island had been transformed into a major oil terminal and shipping port, upon visiting the island, Al-e-Ahmad called it "the orphan pearl of the Persian Gulf".

 He died in Asalem, a rural region in the north of Iran, inside a cottage which was built almost entirely by himself.
 He was buried in the Firouzabadi Mosque in Ray, Iran.
 According to rumors he was poisoned by SAVAK, but this was vehemently contradicted by his wife, who confirmed the official cause of death, pulmonary embolism due to alcohol and nicotine abuse.

 In 2010, the Tehran Cultural Heritage, Tourism, and Handicrafts Department bought the house in which both Jalal Al-e Ahmad and his brother Shams were born and lived.